AndreaIdini/StarPilgrims/README.md

 Missions and Events help or hinder.

+Evaluate logarithmic curve for credits earning in factory in function of the number of humans, maybe difficult to balance

 ### Costs:

 - Solar Panel: 1KW = 10kg + 10k Credits
 - Matter: 1kg = 1k Credits
 - 1 Human: Gain: 20k Credits / day; Costs: 10kg/d; 100kWh/d = 4.1 kW
 - Upkeep: X per module.

+### Build:

+Buiding takes time, but is reduced by log_2(number of humans+1).
+It needs a human to build things, and having more humans help but progressively less.
+3 humans, the starting living quarter capacity, gives factor 2.

+### Launch and orbits:

+Launches of matter and humans need to be planned in advance, they have a cost in credits and a given capacity.

+At a certain points it will be possible to change orbit, this will change the rate at which drones can accumulate matter but also cost and time needed for orbital launches, needing a more self-sufficient outpost but allowing for more resource accumulation.

 ## Story snippets